 Maria’s closest friends today are the mothers and families she met when her boys were babies and they attended playgroup.

-Marcia joined the Playgroup WA team in 2016 as a Digital Marketing Coordinator and is responsible for managing the brand's online platforms.
+Lisa joined the Playgroup WA team in 2017 and is responsible for managing the brand's online platforms as well as content management.

 Qualifications: Certificate 3 in Business (Administration)